 Plan out your garden with regard to the seasons.
 When homeowners go to a nursery or plant yard, they often just buy what's in season at the time.
 Various flowers bloom at certain times of the year.
 If you've got a lot of plants that are blooming in the spring, remember that in the fall you're going to need some other plants, if you want foliage.
-Select plants that look good in the winter and in the spring, if possible.
+Also, try to select plants that look good in the winter and in the spring.

 Mistake: Underestimating Budget

 Solution: Make an Outdoor Lighting Plan

 Adding some exterior lighting not only helps with vision and movement, but it also really makes the garden pop.
 It doesn't have to be expensive or entail a lot of effort.
 For instance, there are a lot of good solar lights that can easily be stuck in the ground.
 The sun heats them up all day and then at night they give off a soft glow.

 See More Photos: Landscape Lighting Ideas

 Not considering your home's architectural style when choosing plants.

 Solution: Consider Your Home's Architecture

 When selecting plants, you should match the architecture of your home with the theme of your garden.
 Above, the cottage-style garden goes very well with the style of the home.
 Besides the plants in your garden, you need to think about your hardscape.
 If you are putting in a deck, for example, you need to make sure those elements of your garden also reflect positively upon your house.